IshanGarg2596/ITLogger/README.md

 # it_logger

-React app tracks issues and tasks
+React app tracks issues and tasks with redux and json server for fake api.